Our words have power. They can hurt, encourage, motivate, and destroy. Think of all the words you say in a day. Many could be meaningless and harmful.

 I saw a movie recently called “A Thousand Words” where a man only had 1,000 words left to speak before he would die.
-Everything he said, from ordering food in a restaurant to asking for car insurance quotes had to be weighed to see if it was really worth using his valuable words.
+Everything he said, from ordering food in a restaurant to buying a new car had to be weighed to see if it was really worth using his valuable words.
 Suddenly he became very very stingy with his speech.
 He thought about what he wanted to say and put heartfelt meaning into each word.

 If you had a quota of words to use each day, would you perhaps choose them more carefully?